caseconsulting/app-website/README.md

 ## Pre-deployment

 Netlify automatically builds deploy previews for all pull requests.
 Pull requests can be created for a branch at https://github.com/caseconsulting/app-website/pulls.
-The list of deployments and previews can be viewed by clicking [here](https://app.netlify.com/sites/app-website/deploys) or the Netlify icon above.
+The list of deployments and previews can be viewed by clicking the Netlify icons above.
 Note it may take a short time for Netlify to build and deployments cannot be deleted.

 ## Deployment